yokolet/new-note/algo/strings/2022-09-24-subdomain-visit-count.md

 - Hash Table
 date: 2022-09-24 21:48 +0900
 ---
-## Introduction
-As the title shows, this is a counting problem.
-The hash table is a good data structure to save subdomain name and count pairs.
-While counting, the given domain name should be divided first, then concatenate next in reverse order.
-How to concatenate might need a bit of consideration.

 ## Problem Description
 > A website domain `"discuss.leetcode.com"` consists of various subdomains.